 The Merlo Family Vineyards estate is located on the riverbanks of the wild and scenic South Fork of the Trinity River at the southern tip of Trinity County.
 Surrounded by 8,000 ft intercoastal mountains on all sides, these isolated vineyards are higher than most California vineyards at an elevation of 1,250 feet.
 Over 45 acres are currently planted with a variety of grape types using quality clone on terroir and site-specific rootstocks.
-Our vineyards include blocks of Chardonnay, Pinot Noir, Zinfandel, Syrah, and Cabernet Sauvignon.
+Our vineyards include blocks of Chardonnay, Pinot Noir, Zinfandel, and Syrah,.

 The soils in Merlo Family Vineyards are of three distinctly different origins.
 The low-lying ground is young alluvial infill.
 Half of the vineyard is rock, gravel and sand deposited during the 1964 flood.
 This major event deposited over 30 feet of new material in the Pelatrue Creek Drainage.
 The creek spilled over into the Merlo Family Vineyard, eroding and baring old pastures.
 About 70% of the vineyard is infill deposited by the flood event.
 These soils are mixtures of rock, gravel, and sand base with decomposed granite silts deposited in varying depths on the surface.